- Must visit

 Discover the best of Perpignan — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Perpignan trip today.

-Catalan meatballs simmered in a tomato and olive sauce, often with white beans.
-A signature dish of French Catalonia around Perpignan.
+Traditional Catalan meatballs simmered in a tomato and olive sauce, often served with white beans.
+It is one of the signature home-style dishes of French Catalonia.

-Prices are moderate by French standards.
-Cafes and casual dining are reasonable; central hotels cost more in peak season.
+Costs are moderate by French standards.
+Casual dining is reasonable, while hotels and fine dining rise in peak season.

 Official public transport app